-Distribution: Occurring chiefly east of the Cascades crest in Washington; Alaska south to Oregon, east to the Rocky Mountains; also from north-central to northeastern North America.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; Alaska to Oregon, east to the Rocky Mountains; also from north-central to northeastern North America.

 Habitat: Moist to boggy areas, often on limestone, low to mid-elevations.

 Conservation Status: Review Group 1 in Washington (WANHP)

 Leaves alternate, several, mostly on the lower half of the stem, sheathing, narrowly oblong-elliptic, 6-20 cm. long and 1-3 cm. broad, blunt to acute.

 Inflorescence a densely-flowered, spike-like raceme 5-15 cm. long, the lower bracts 2-3 times as long as the flowers, the upper shorter than them; flowers pale to deep green, often purple tinged or veined; upper sepal ovate-elliptic to sub-orbicular, rounded, 4-7 mm. long, 3-nerved, forming a distinct hood; lower sepals 3-nerved, spreading, ovate-lanceolate, 4-7 mm. long; petals about equal to the sepals; lip narrowly lanceolate, fleshy, 4-7 mm. long; spur cylindric, usually somewhat curved, from much shorter to barely longer than the lip; stamens and style fused to form a column about half as long as the upper sepal.